tokenika/eosfactory/steem.md

 Right now we are working on the following features:

 * Firstly, we want to build a robust mechanism for creating and managing unit-tests.
 They will be stored as a hierarchy of Python files, in a similar way the process is organized in Ethereum's [Truffle Framework](http://truffleframework.com/) - we just use Python instead of JavaScript.
+Also, we plan to add support for other IDEs, e.g. [Eclipse](https://www.eclipse.org/ide/).
 * Secondly, we are considering the pros and cons of connecting our Python layer directly to `cleos`, the official EOS CLI.
-When we started working on EOSFactory, `cleos` (at that time named `eosc`) was in a bad shape and thus not suitable for our needs, so we had to build our own C++ interface to an EOS node.
+When we started working on *EOSFactory*, `cleos` (at that time named `eosc`) was in a bad shape and thus not suitable for our needs, so we had to build our own C++ interface to an EOS node.
 Currently, it might be the case that we could simplify our approach by relying on `cleos`.
 * And finally, we are thinking about integrating *Ricardian Contracts* into our unit-testing.
 This is a very interesting (and probably not widely known at this stage) aspect of EOS smart-contracts.
 For more information please refer to [EOSIO documentation](https://github.com/EOSIO/eos/wiki/Tutorial-Hello-World-Contract#hello-world-ricardian-contract).

 We plan to have a next release of *EOSFactory* in a couple of weeks, ideally before EOS is launched.